 Within Dodge County there are areas that have natural occurring and human influenced well contaminations.
 According to studies performed by University of Wisconsin-Extension offices, there are multiple types of contaminations in Dodge County.
 One major contamination is nitrates, which are mainly human influenced and a major concern in parts of Dodge County.
 Currently, the Town of Fox Lake has some areas with higher than average nitrate levels.
 Also, the town has mostly average chloride levels.
-These two types of contaminants.
+These two types of contamination may be linked to agricultural practices, shallow bedrock, or uncontrolled spreading of contaminants.
 Another contamination that raises concern is the high number of positive bacteria samples in an area.
 The Town of Fox Lake has a large number of positive bacteria samples, mainly around Fox Lake.
 Some of these contaminations can be linked to unique bedrock or groundwater features, or current or past land use practices in the area.
 To help control future well contaminations the Town of Fox Lake should conduct testing to identify contaminated areas and reduce development in those areas.